-As a Certified Fraud Examiner, the City Auditor has established the Integrity Line to provide the public, employees, contractors or others with a method for reporting suspected fraud, waste or misuse of City resources.
+The City Auditor has established the Integrity Line to provide the public, employees, contractors or others with a method for reporting suspected fraud, waste or misuse of city resources.

 - Submitting invoices for fictitious goods or services

 - Falsifying records, such as time-sheets or expense claims

 Intentional or unintentional careless expenditure or mismanagement of city resources.
 Waste may not involve private use or personal gain.
 Examples include:

 - Purchasing supplies, goods or services at inflated prices